-But then came the injuries and those were the frenetic moments that Donna couldn’t impact.
+But then came the injuries and those were the frenetic moments that she couldn’t impact.

 “I think it was a control thing, why can’t I fix these issues myself?
-Just constantly being on the sidelines at matches and stuff, it was something I just decided I might look into doing.
-I didn’t realize sports therapy was an actual thing.
+Just constantly being on the sidelines at matches, it was something I decided I might look into doing.
+I didn’t realise sports therapy was an actual thing.
 I thought it was literally just physical therapy.
-I’ve been standing on the sidelines for the last 20 odd years.
-I may as well do something constructive with it.”
+I’ve been standing on the sidelines for the last 20-odd years.
+I may as well do something constructive with it,” she said.

 “My husband would always be injured but it never affected me as much until I started paying for the kids to see physios or be in and out of Temple Street with them.
-Then when I took up running myself in my early thirties and just from joining gyms and stuff, it went from there.”
+Then when I took up running myself in my early thirties and just from joining gyms and stuff, it went from there,” she said.

-She wound up in Colaiste Idé on a PLC course before the guidance counselor there directed her to Portobello Institute.
+She took a path through Colaiste Idé on a PLC course before the guidance counsellor there directed her to Portobello Institute.

 “Everything I was looking at was physical therapy and I didn’t want to work in a hospital.
 I came across the PLC in Colaiste Idé.
-It had sports massage and Pilates in it, I said I’d give that a go.”
-Although joking that it was just a mid-life crisis, Donna discovered an affinity for sports therapy during her PLC course that set her up to apply to Portobello.
+It had sports massage and pilates in it, I said I’d give that a go,” she said.

 Donna recalls witnessing kids getting injured over the years and the frustration that built in her when she didn’t know what the right thing to do was.
 She even had the unfortunate experience of watching a child die on the field in front of her.